 |For 3CX version 12 setup information please click here|

 |For 3CX version 6 setup information please click here|

 3CX is a Windows based software PBX that offers a vast assortment of customizable options and settings.
 This setup guide is intended to show the most basic configuration of the 3CX Phone System version 15.
 For more advanced configurations and features you can combine the basics detailed in this guide along with the 3CX documentation.

-Please note that Callcentric is not responsible for preventing unwanted physical or remote access your IP PBX.
-If your IP PBX is compromised then you will be responsible for any damage caused.
+Please note, Callcentric is not responsible for preventing unwanted physical or remote access to your IP PBX.
+If your IP PBX is compromised, you will be responsible for all associated damages.

 Please be sure to read this guide regarding securing your IP PBX solution.

 3CX Support Page